richelbilderbeek/paper_k3_ratings/docs/paper.md

 Behind all these songs have been 5 different groups of composers, with big overlap of the composers in each group.
-Dataset B is the subset of dataset A where the songs are written by the most prolific group of composers (which are Alain Vande Putte, Miguel Wiels and Peter Gillis), which is used for hypothesis 2.
+Dataset B is the subset of dataset A where the songs are written by the most prolific group of composers, which is used for hypothesis 2.

+???- question "Who is in the most prolofic group of K3 composers?"

+    These are Alain Vande Putte, Miguel Wiels and Peter Gillis, as can be seen in the `heyahmama` 'Composers' vignette.

 #### Ratings